vuestorefront/storefront-api/README.md

   </tbody>
 </table>

 Partners are encouraged to support the project in various ways - mostly by contributing to the source code, performing marketing activities, evangelizing and, of course, implementing production projects.
-We support our partners via dedicated contact channels, workshops and by sharing leads from merchants interested in implementations.
+We support our partners via dedicated contact channels, workshops, and by sharing leads from merchants interested in implementations.

 If you would like to become our Partner, just let us know via contributors@vuestorefront.io.